Sol Magazine Projects

 CLEAR LAKE CITY (in SE Houston)

-No events.
-But see Webster & Seabrook entries which are near CLC and do have frequent events.
+No events, but also see Webster & Seabrook entries which are near CLC and have frequent events.

 CONROE